jimmygizmo/nucleus/README.md

 - Custom automation everywhere, and elegantly so.
 - Custom Apollo code for MongoDB data validation, initialization and loading.
 - Automatic environment-detection and configuation in the backend.
+- (REST variant: PostgreSQL replaces MongoDB and SQL replaces GraphQL as the query language.)
+- (REST variant: Flask and Flask Restful replace Apollo.
+SQLAlchemy replaces Mongoose.)
+- (REST variant: The backend language is Python while for the GraphQL architecture, Javascript is the language.)
+- Future: I have plans to incorporate Redis and either Kafka or Celery but am looking for the right use case and need.

 ### Platform